nyx-space/anise/anise-gui/README.md

 ### Native

-To build the GUI natively to your platform, just run `cargo build --bin anise-gui` from anywhere in the repo.
+To build the GUI natively to your platform, from inside the `anise-gui` subdirectory, run `cargo build`.
 You'll need to have Rust installed.

 To run it, use `cargo run` instead of `cargo build`.
 Keep in mind that if building from a [distrobox](https://github.com/89luca89/distrobox), you will need to exit the distrobox to execute the program.
 Rust does not require dynamic loading of libraries, so it should work on any platform without issue.